cypress-io/cypress-documentation/source/ja/api/commands/invoke.md

 ### Use `cy.invoke('removeAttr', 'target')` to get around new tab

 {% note info %}
-{% url "Check out our example recipe where we use `cy.invoke('removeAttr', 'target')` to test clicking on a link without opening in a new tab" recipes#Tab-Handling-and-Links %}
+{% url "Check out our example recipe where we use `cy.invoke('removeAttr', 'target')` to test clicking on a link without opening in a new tab" recipes#Testing-the-DOM %}
 {% endnote %}

 ### Arguments are automatically forwarded to the function